 Note a Supplier will only submit data against the standards.
 The key data table has been included to demonstrate the items that the agent will use to calculate the standards.
 Note the last line of the table (in bold) would be the Supplier’s data submission.

 3.2 Not Used

 3.3 Data Collectors

-3.3.1 SP11 – Timely Appointment of Agents
+[MEM]3.3.1 SP11 – Timely Appointment of Agents